bighelmet7/allianz/README.md

 ```bash
 minishift start --openshift-version=v3.10.0 --vm-driver=virtualbox
 ```
-At this point Minishift will perfom all the needed actions to set up the Openshift cluster for us.
+At this point Minishift will perfom all the needed actions to set up the Openshift cluster.

 # Structure